J-Bockhofer/csvenum/README.md

 Since this crate is meant to be a tool for speeding up Rust development, it is available as a `cargo install`.

-Note that it is in active development and there might still be bugs, so please check back for updates and report any issues you may find.
+Note that it is in active development, so please check back for updates and report any issues you may find.

 ```console